kiboschool/course-industry-experience-1/src/lessons/work-reflections/assignment-eval.md

 #### (1) Submit your assignment in Gradescope
 - Ask your supervisor to email a copy of their evaluation to industry-experience-2023@kibo.school and copy you on the email
-- Download and upload a copy of the evaluation to Gradescope
+- Download and upload a PDF copy of the evaluation to Gradescope

 #### (2) Submit in Woolf